aws-samples/aws-modernization-with-akuity/content/3_ModuleThree_Kargo/32_SettheStage.md

 ---
-title: "Promoting with Kargo" # OPTIONAL IN-DEPTH STEPS ABOUT KARGO
+title: "Setting the Stage" # OPTIONAL IN-DEPTH STEPS ABOUT KARGO
 chapter: true
 weight: 2 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---